The generalized first law for more general matter: Discussion

 Firstly, while \cite{Swingle:2014uza} implicitly assumes that background perturbations are suppressed in $\GNewton$ due to the subtleties pointed out in section \ref{sec:rockBottom}, our calculations make no such assumption.
 The fact that our results hold for arbitrary first order variations is not terribly surprising.
 After all, the classical first law for Noether charge entropy \cite{Wald:1993nt,Iyer:1994ys} doesn't even make reference to a $\GNewton$ parameter.

 Secondly, our result \eqref{eq:calamity} fully accounts for contributions of matter to the asymptotic energy $\HamBdy{\thVec}$ written in \eqref{eq:cymbal}.
-This is to be contrasted with \cite{Swingle:2014uza} which dedicates a paragraph to explaining that if matter fields are assumed to be localized away from the spacetime boundary, then the matter sector should not modify the expression for asymptotic energy.
+This is to be contrasted with \cite{Swingle:2014uza} which dedicates a paragraph to explaining that if matter is assumed to fall off sufficiently quickly at the spacetime boundary, then the matter sector should not modify the expression for asymptotic energy.
 Indeed, \cite{Swingle:2014uza}'s derivation, as summarized in our section \ref{sec:rockBottom}, would seem to suggest that the only direct appearances of matter in the relation between the generalized first law and gravitational dynamics are in the von Neumann entropy and as a source for the gravitational equations of motion.
 Again, our more general result echos intuition from the classical first law \cite{Wald:1993nt,Iyer:1994ys} where matter and gravitational fields alike appear in the expression for asymptotic energy.